pndang/pndang.github.io/index.md

 ---
 ## About me

 From the San Francisco Bay Area, born and raised in Vietnam.
-An fourth-year undergrad studying data science and real estate and development, with a minor in urban studies and planning at UC San Diego.
+A fourth-year undergraduate studying data science and real estate and development, with a minor in urban studies and planning at UC San Diego.

 An eager, adaptive, and thoughtful young professional with a multidisciplinary and entrepreneurial record of leadership and extracurricular activities, fostering a career synergizing technology with the built world.